ipfabric/docs/docs/support/security_incidents.md

 | 7.0 – 8.9  | High               | High       | Next working day         | CTO, VPE, SRE |
 | 9.0 – 10.0 | Critical           | Critical   | 4h during business hours | CTO, VPE, SRE |

 Note that we don't show Remediation Time in this table, instead showing Reaction Time as a metric.
-It is hard to predict upfront time complexity of a particular issue, or availability of the solution (particularly in a third party component on which there may be a dependency).
+It is hard to predict upfront time complexity of a particular issue, or availability of the solution (particularly in a third-party component on which there may be a dependency).
 Reaction time refers to the time to reach a proposal for solution of the issue with time estimate.

 ## Tracking